-According to the Psi Encyclopedia, which is a publication of the widely respected Society for Psychical Research (SPR), the ghost is a term popularly used to describe certain types of paranormal phenomena.
+According to the Psi Encyclopedia, which is a publication of the science-based research organizaation, SPR, the ghost is a term popularly used to describe certain types of paranormal phenomena.
 It is a sub-type of the broader scientifically used term, apparition, which the SPR defines as, "An anomalous experience in which typically a person is briefly seen or otherwise felt to be present, but not actually present."

 Ghosts are a specific type of apparition.
 The SPR defines a ghost as, "The apparition of a dead person."
 In general, the SPR notes these apparitions are commonly spotted in locations believed to be haunted, and they may be accompanied by other anomalous phenomena, such as the sound of footsteps or doors opening and closing.